Burger line Burger line Burger line

 Volume:

-Neuropeptide S (NPS) is a 20-residue peptide and endogenous ligand of the NPS receptor (NPSR).
-This receptor was a formerly orphan GPCR whose activation increases calcium and cyclic adenosine monophosphate levels.
-The NPS/NPSR system is expressed in several brain regions where it controls important biological functions including locomotor activity, arousal and sleep, anxiety, food intake, memory, pain, and drug addiction.
+Neuropeptide S (NPS) is a 20-residue peptide that acts as the endogenous ligand of the Neuropeptide S Receptor (NPSR), a formerly orphan G-protein-coupled receptor (GPCR), which activation leads to increasing calcium and cyclic adenosine monophosphate (cAMP) levels.
+The NPS/NPSR system, expressed in various brain regions, regulates critical biological functions, including locomotor activity, arousal and sleep, anxiety, food intake, memory, pain, and drug addiction.

-The medicinal chemistry and pharmacology of both peptide and non-peptide modulators of the NPSR as a potential drug discovery target have been attentive investigating.
-Several potent NPSR antagonists are available as valuable pharmacological tools despite showing suboptimal pharmacokinetic properties in vivo.
-The optimization of these ligands is needed to speed up their potential clinical advancement as pharmaceuticals to treat drug addiction.
-Small-molecule NPSR agonists will allow investigation of the beneficial effects of selective NPSR activation in a large panel of psychiatric disorders and to foresee their therapeutic potential as anxiolytics, nootropics, and analgesics.
-[1]
+The medicinal chemistry and pharmacology of both peptide and non-peptide NPSR modulators, as potential drug discovery targets, have been extensively investigated.
+Several potent NPSR antagonists serving as pharmacological agents are available, though they exhibit suboptimal pharmacokinetic properties in vivo.
+Optimization of these ligands is crucial for accelerating their potential clinical application as pharmaceuticals for treating drug addiction.
+Small-molecule NPSR agonists facilitate the exploration of the beneficial effects of selective NPSR activation across a range of psychiatric disorders, highlighting their therapeutic potential as anxiolytics, nootropics, and analgesics [1].

-All chemotypes presented in the reference library have been investigated for the common motives.
-The fragments, crucial for high potency have been predicted on the basement of literature review and expert opinion.
-(Among this moieties are hydrophobic or aromatic fragments and HBA).
+All chemotypes presented in the reference library have been studied for common motifs.
+Fragments crucial for high potency have been predicted based on review of literature and expert opinion.
+The library core is made of hydrophobic or aromatic fragments and hydrogen bond acceptors (HBAs).

 [1] C. Ruzza et al., Neuropeptide S receptor ligands: a patent review (2005-2016), vol. 27, no. 3.
 Taylor & Francis, 2017.